 This annual exercise, organised by CCDCOE since 2010, enables cyber security experts to enhance their skills in defending national IT systems and critical infrastructure under real-time attacks.
 The focus is on realistic scenarios, cutting-edge technologies and simulating the entire complexity of a massive cyber incident, including strategic decision-making, legal and communication aspects.

 It is a Red team vs. Blue Team exercise, where the latter are formed by member nations of CCDCOE.
-The participating Blue Teams play the role of national rapid reaction teams that are deployed to assist a fictional country in handling a large-scale cyber incident and all its multiple implications.
-The exercise involves around 4000 virtualised systems and more than 2500 attacks altogether.
-In addition to maintaining complex IT systems the Blue Teams must be effective in reporting incidents, executing strategic decisions and solving forensic, legal and media challenges.
-To stay abreast of market developments, Locked Shields focuses on realistic and cutting-edge technologies, scenarios, networks and attack methods.
+In 2021 there were 22 Blue Teams participating with an average 40 experts in each team.
+The Teams take on the role of national cyber Rapid Reaction Teams that are deployed to assist a fictional country in handling a large-scale cyber incident with all its implications.
+The Exercise in 2021 involved about 5000 virtualised systems that were subject to more than 4000 attacks.
+The teams must be effective in reporting incidents, executing strategic decisions and solving forensic, legal and media challenges.
+To keep up with technology developments, Locked Shields focuses on realistic scenarios and cutting-edge technologies, relevant networks and attack methods.

-Locked Shields is a unique opportunity to encourage experimentation, training and cooperation between members of CCDCOE, NATO and partner nations.
-It offers an unprecedented occasion for nations to challenge themselves in a safe environment while being aggressively challenged by a world-class opponent.
-The network, which the Blue Teams must defend, consists of more than 150 virtual hosts per team.
+Locked Shields is a unique opportunity to encourage experimentation, training and cooperation between members of the CCDCOE, NATO and partner nations.
+It offers an unprecedented opportunity for nations to challenge themselves in an authentic but safe training environment while being aggressively challenged by highly skilled adversaries.
+The network which the Blue Teams must defend consists of more than 150 virtual hosts per team.
 The virtualized Blue Team networks are custom-built and include a variety of services and platforms, both civilian and military.